scipy-conference/scipy_proceedings/papers/cory_quammen/15_quammen.rst

 ``algorithms`` interface provides some functions to access quantities that VTK can compute in the wide variety of data set types (e.g., surface meshes, unstructured grids, uniform grids, etc.) available in VTK.
-This can be used to compute the total volume of cells in an unstructured grid, for instance,
+This can be used to compute, for instance, the total volume of cells in an unstructured grid:

 .. code-block:: python